Ganga Aarti Varanasi: Your Essential Guide & Tips

 • Timing:

-Note: The timing changes slightly with sunset, so check locally upon arrival.
+Note: The timing changes slightly with sunset, so always confirm local timings upon arrival.

 The aarti lasts approximately 45 minutes.
-Arriving at least 30–45 minutes early is highly recommended, especially during peak tourist seasons or festivals like Dev Deepawali.
+Arriving at least 30–45 minutes early is highly recommended, especially during peak tourist seasons or festivals like Dev Deepawali, to secure a good spot.

 Best Places to Watch the Ganga Aarti